Muadh-Adekunle-Monsuru/University-Notes/CPS 207/Assembly Language.md

 ---

 - **OPCODE**: Stand for operation code.
-I specify a particular operation to be performed.
+It specify a particular operation to be performed.

 - **OPERAND:**  It specify where to get the source and the destination for the operation.
 It can be variable or a constant.